Medical Policy: 02.04.65

-The National Comprehensive Cancer Network (NCCN) guideline on the treatment of thyroid cancer (Version 1.2016) make the following recommendations on the use of molecular diagnostics in thyroid cancer.
+The National Comprehensive Cancer Network (NCCN) guideline thyroid carcinoma (version 2.2017) make the following recommendations on the use of molecular diagnostics in thyroid cancer:

 Published studies have focused primarily on adult patients with thyroid nodules, the diagnostic utility of molecular diagnostics in pediatric patient’s remains to be defined.
 Therefore, proper implementation of molecular diagnostics into clinical care requires an understanding of both the performance characteristics of the specific molecular test and its clinical meaning across a range of pre-test disease probabilities.